Biden’s exit galvanizes Democrats – but the road remains rocky

 Democrats appear eager to unify around a new standard-bearer after weeks of damaging public infighting.
 But they are heading into uncharted territory.

-President Biden finally decided to end his campaign after a month of agonizing uncertainty for both him and his party.
+President Biden finally decided to end his campaign, with a letter posted on the social media site X, after a month of agonizing uncertainty for both him and his party.
 His June 27 debate disaster, where he fumbled over his words and appeared much frailer than even a few months earlier, set off panic within the party.
 For the first time, it opened up public chatter from Democratic leaders about whether he should step aside.

 In the weeks that followed, the Biden campaign’s attempts to quell the panic backfired.
 Mr. Biden took nearly a week to reach out to senior congressional Democrats, and performed unevenly in interviews and events that followed.
 Donors backed away, polls showed most Democratic voters wanted him to leave, and more than 30 congressional Democrats publicly called for him to step aside.
 Democratic leaders privately ramped up pressure on him to drop out, an orchestrated effort to convince him to exit the race that eventually forced his hand.